guglielmof/replicate_URIIRE/README.md

 	* put into the directories ./experiment/runs/T03 and ./experiment/runs/T08 the runs from the two collections as separate files.
 	* put into the directories ./experiment/pool/T03 and ./experiment/runs/T08 the qrels from the two collections. the expected names for the qrels are in ./code/shared_files/tracks.m: change them in case it is necessary.
 * import shard the runs and import them
-		* run:
+	* run
 		# ------------------ IMPORT COLLECTIONS ------------------ #
 		code(matlab nodesktop -nodisplay -r "import_collection('T03')")
 		# --------------- SPLIT CORPUS INTO SHARDS --------------- #
 		code(
 		# note that, in case you want to create a different splitting (e.g. with more shards, or a different)
 		# corpus, it is necessary to have a directory with the same name in ./experiment/shard
 		# and to have the code and description of the sharding into the ./code/common_parameters.m file
 		# this is also true for splitting runs, pools and computing measures
 		matlab nodesktop -nodisplay -r "random_split_corpus('TIP12_RNDE_02'); quit;"
 		matlab nodesktop -nodisplay -r "random_split_corpus('TIP12_RNDE_03'); quit;"
 		matlab nodesktop -nodisplay -r "random_split_corpus('TIP12_RNDE_05'); quit;")

 			# --------------- SPLIT RUNS --------------- #